consuldemocracy/consuldemocracy/CONTRIBUTING.md

 The prefered way to report any bug is [opening an issue in the project's repo](https://github.com/consul/consul/issues/new).

+* Try to use a descriptive and to-the-point title
+* It's a good idea to include some of these sections:
+  * Steps to reproduce the bug
+  * Expected behaviour/response
+  * Actual response
+* Sometimes it is also helpful if you mention your operating system, browser version and installed plugins.

+Thanks! :heart: :heart: :heart:

 ## Solving an issue

 [Issues labeled with help wanted](https://github.com/consul/consul/labels/help%20wanted) are well defined features ready to be implemented by whoever wants to do it.